oceanprotocol-archive/OEPs/5/README.md

 ![Agent Access Control](images/agent-access-control.png)

-Access control systems implements the architecture where external users or applications are Authenticated and Authorized in the system, allowing (or denying) the management of the resources.
+Access control systems provides services connected to Ocean network the ability _Authenticated_ and _Authorized_ in the system, allowing (or denying) the management of the resources.

 In general, authentication is the process of validating that somebody really is who he claims to be.
 Authorization refers to rules that determine who is allowed to do what.